jciechowski/blog/ckhjgel9w025z8vs13pd627t2.md

         defaultDelimiters
 ```
 Stay with me!
 It's not that scary.
 When we find a custom delimiter, we concatenate it with a standard one - a comma and a newline and return such array.
-We didn't find a custom delimiter?
+Didn't we find a custom delimiter?
 Just return a default delimiters.
-Steps 3 and 4 finished!
+We finished steps 3 and 4.
 Full code is available on [github](https://github.com/jciechowski/StringCalculatorKataFSharp/commits/step-3-and-4).
 Now it's time to add some functional look and feel.
 ## Refactor
 I won't describe every line I've changed.
 I will explain the rules that I've followed when doing the refactor.
 - Get rid of ifs and use pattern matching, even for booleans
-- Introduce simple types for a better domain modeling
+- Introduce simple types for better domain modeling
 - Use pipes and composition as often as possible.
 We used pipelining before the refactor anyway.
 I was able to add some composition, though.

 And that's all.
 A more exhaustive list can be found at  [Scott Wlaschin](https://twitter.com/ScottWlaschin)  [blog](https://fsharpforfunandprofit.com/learning-fsharp/#dos-and-donts).
-Rest of the code resides on  [github](https://github.com/jciechowski/StringCalculatorKataFSharp/commits/refactor).
+The rest of the code resides on  [github](https://github.com/jciechowski/StringCalculatorKataFSharp/commits/refactor).

 I feel like that's enough for today's episode.
 Next time we will look at railway oriented programming and implement a few more steps.